bk/wmk-docs/content/usage.md

   and `debug`.

-- `wmk init $basedir`: In a folder which contains `content/` (with Markdown files) but no `wmk_config.yaml`, creates some initial templates as well as a sample `wmk_config.yaml`, thus making it quicker for you to start a new project.
+- `wmk init $basedir`: In a folder which contains `content/` (with Markdown or HTML files) but no `wmk_config.yaml`, creates some initial templates as well as a sample `wmk_config.yaml`, thus making it quicker for you to start a new project.

 - `wmk build $basedir [-q|--quick]`: Compiles/copies files into `$basedir/htdocs`.
   If `-q` or `--quick` is specified as the third argument, only files considered to